rahul-tar/technical-documentation/technical-documentation.md

 **R2**: If an agent is addressed, it has the first right to respond.
 It must do so within two seconds; otherwise the unaddressed agent will be granted the right to respond and the addressed agent will be prohibited from responding until the next human utterance.
 Once the unaddressed agent receives a copy of a message sent by the addressed agent to the human, or once the two second period has expired, it is free to submit a response.
 Premature responses by the unaddressed agent that don't satisfy these conditions will be blocked.
 We recommend that the unaddressed agent take into account the content of the addressed agent's message in order to make the most out of its turn.

 **R3**: Each agent may speak at most once after the most recent human utterance.
 For example, the sequence [H, A1, A2, H, A2, A1] is valid, but the sequence [H, A1, A2, A1] is not because A1 has spoken twice after the most recent human utterance.
+If both agents reply at the same time, or in other words, if the difference between the timestamps upon reception of the messages is within milliseconds, the first response is granted, while the second is blocked.
+The agent that had its message blocked can still reply to the human and it could take into account the message of the other agent that has been allowed.

 **R4**: Agent responses that exceed N (currently = 100) words in length are blocked.